 Applicable law recognises certain categories of personal information as sensitive and therefore requiring more protection, including health information, ethnicity and political opinions.
 In limited cases, we may collect sensitive personal data about you.
 We would only collect sensitive personal data if there is a clear reason for doing so; and will only do so with your explicit consent.

 3. How and why will we use your personal data?

 Personal data, however provided to us, will be used for the purposes specified in this Policy or in relevant parts of the website.

 We may use your personal information to:

-(1) Enable you to use and and/or all of the services we offer;
+(1) Enable you to use and/or learn about all of the services we offer”;

 (2) Send you information about our work, campaigns, organisations and any other information, products or services that we provide (this will not be done without your consent);